Silent-Watcher/dotx/readme.md

-# dotx
+# dotxx

-`dotx` is a tiny CLI that makes it easy to set environment variables from a JSON file into an existing `.env`-style file using the `@dotenvx/dotenvx` API.
+`dotxx` is a tiny CLI that makes it easy to set environment variables from a JSON file into an existing `.env`-style file using the `@dotenvx/dotenvx` API.

 ---